Seven suggestions for a successful transracial adoption

 - Participate in a faith community that reflects your adopted child’s heritage.

-- Seek out cultural events, like Cinco de Mayo if your child is Latino, but be sure that your involvement does not end with attending an annual celebration.
+- Seek out cultural events, but be sure that your involvement does not end with attending an annual celebration.

 Keep children talking!